(last updated 18 September 2019)

 On 10 October 1853 John married a widow, Christina Stewart nee McDonald, at Wagga Wagga.
 The wedding certificate states that John was a bachelor and that they were both living at 'Wroley' (probably the Euroley sheep run located near Yanco) at the time of their marriage although it is not clear whether they were living in the same household.
 The wedding was witnessed by an Alexander Murphy and a Marie Anne Davis both of Wagga Wagga.

 According to one of her descendants, Terry Keyes, Christina was born at Perth in Scotland in 1816, the daughter of Daniel McDonald and Margaret Brown.
-She married John Stewart sometime before 1838 and had two boys, Neil and George Stewart, in Scotland before the family emigrated to Australia on the 'Anne Milne' on 16 September 1841 (Neil died during the voyage out and was buried at sea).
+She married John Stewart sometime before 1838 and had two boys, Neil and George Stewart, in Scotland before the family emigrated to Australia on the ANNE MILNE on 16 September 1841 (Neil died during the voyage out and was buried at sea).
 The couple's immigration papers state that Christina could neither read nor write and that they were sponsored by Mesrs Robert Howe & Co (who printed the Sydney Gazette).
 John took up the position of stockman or station master at Cuba station.
-While there the couple had three more children: John (born 19 August 1843), William (18 March 1846), Mary Catherine (18 July 1849) and Alonzo Hector MacDonald (10 July 1852).
+While there the couple had four more children: John (born 19 August 1843), William (18 March 1846), Mary Catherine (18 July 1849) and Alonzo Hector MacDonald (10 July 1852).
 John Stewart snr died sometime between 1849 and October 1853 and was probably buried on the Cuba station.

 Information collected by Terry Keyes and others enables us to follow John and Christina's subsequent lives and trials.
 Both were present at the marriage of Christina's eldest daughter, Mary Catherine Stewart, to the Irish American Andrew Keyes in Wagga Wagga on 1 January 1870 (John was a witness to the wedding).
 On 24 February 1875, Christina was called as a witness to an inquest into the death of her son George who died of a heart attack in the back of his dray while carting timber for the Keerawareena Sawmills.
 The NSW Electoral Roll for Murrumbidgee for 1878-79 showed John and Christina still residing at North Wagga Wagga.
 By this time not all was well with Christina.
 A newspaper report dated 6 March 1880 stated that 'Mrs Cheeseman had been charged with being of unsound mind'.
 What happened to her after that however remains unclear.
 As Terry Keyes describes on her website: 'searches of State Records of NSW have not found her in any of the institutions that would have been available at the time.
 A lucky day came when we researched some land records for her two daughters, there very clearly was Christina's death date of 5th Feb 1886.
 [Unfortunately] A search of the registers for this date showed a big gap in entries and we can only surmise that the clerk for whatever reason was not at work and the vital records for the period have just been missed being noted.
 A search of newspapers for this time confirmed her death details'.
 Although they now know when Christina died, the family remain unsure about where she is buried.

 John continued to live at North Wagga Wagga until his death there on 1 August 1888.
-His death certificate, which was informed by his son-in-law William Atkinson, states that he was born in 'West Tythe, Kent' and had been 'about 50 years in NSW'.
+His death certificate, which was informed by his son-in-law William Atkinson, states he was born in 'West Tythe, Kent' and had been 'about 50 years in NSW'.
 His only child at the time was said to be Amy Margaret Atkinson (nee Cheeseman) aged 25 years.
-John's obituary, printed in the 4 August 1888 edition of the Wagga Wagga Advertizer, stated that 'another old resident has joined the great majority in the person of the late Mr John Cheeseman who died at his residence, North Wagga, on Wednesday last.
+John's obituary, published in the 4 August 1888 edition of the Wagga Wagga Advertizer, stated that 'another old resident has joined the great majority in the person of the late Mr John Cheeseman who died at his residence, North Wagga, on Wednesday last.
 The deceased who had reached the ripe old age of 75 years had been a resident of Wagga for the past 35 years'.

 Return to top of page